Jamie-Wallace/react-learning/mars-rover-ts-2/src/Kata Notes.md

 Moved 'move' method to Position as we feel it fits in there a bit more and reduces Feature Envy / Inappropriate Intimacy.
 (Previously doing position.compass.isX() a lot)

 Started work on the compass.
 Tests are in place, moving to static methods next!

+-- 2024-09-03

+Afterwards we want to remember to consider the Command Pattern and where it fits:
+  - Is it something to definitely include in first video?
+Unlikely.
+  - Does it solve the if/then/else within the controller when processing commands?